 For many young dentists, being a part of a Preferred Provider Organization, or PPO, may seem like the best option to broaden possibilities when cultivating a dental practice.
 The usual notion is that PPOs reduce billing costs, provide a vast referral network, and bring in more patients.
 Though these are true for the short-term, opting out of PPOs and adopting a fee-for-service practice reaps more benefits in the long run.
+It is imperative for dentists to explore alternative payment models and strategies to secure a sustainable future.

 Though most dentists enjoy the clinical aspects of dentistry, it must not be forgotten that dentistry is also a business.
 Opting for a fee-for-service practice not only ensures that you get paid what you deserve, but it also aids in providing better quality care for your patients.
 PPOs initially bring more people to the dental chair, and opting out of a PPO is scary for some as this means a sudden decrease in revenue.
 A fee-for-service practice allows dentists to gain better profit after the initial decrease in the number of patients.
 As revenue becomes higher in the long run, dentists are able to afford better materials, higher-quality laboratory services, and the latest technology.
 This, in turn, attracts more patients willing to pay more for better dental services.